-King Ghidorah, also known as Monster Zero, is known for being one of Godzilla’s most prominent foes and appears in 9 Godzilla films.
+King Ghidorah, also known as Monster Zero, ranks as one of Godzilla’s most prominent foes and appears in 9 Godzilla films.

 King Ghidorah first appeared in the 1964 film Ghidorah, the Three-Headed Monster.

-Ebirah is a giant lobster kaiju that appears as an antagonist in 3 Godzilla films.
+Ebirah is a giant lobster kaiju who appears as an antagonist in 3 Godzilla films.